Jessicavazm/JessicaVaz_T3A1/README.md

 - When an anonymous object is being passed as an argument to a function.
 - Directly define and return objects in the return statement.
 - Objects can be used directly in expressions, conditions, or configurations without being stored in variables.
-- IIFEs: when objects are created inside of a function, the object here is function scoped.
+- IIFEs: when objects are created inside function, the object here is function scoped.

 Below, I will describe JavaScript built-in methods along with coding examples for further explanation.